WICG/translation-api/security-privacy-questionnaire.md

 > 05. Do the features in your specification introduce state
 >      that persists across browsing sessions?

 Yes.
-The downloading of language packs and translation models persists across browsing sessions.
+The downloading of language packs and translation or language detection models persists across browsing sessions.

 > 06. Do the features in your specification expose information about the
 >      underlying platform to origins?

 Possibly.
-If a browser does not bundle its own translation models and language packs, but instead uses the operating system's functionality, it is possible for a web developer to infer information about such operating system functionality.
+If a browser does not bundle its own models, but instead uses the operating system's functionality, it is possible for a web developer to infer information about such operating system functionality.

 > 07. Does this specification allow an origin to send data to the underlying
 >      platform?